Dr-Duncan-treatment-room

 skin-treatment-latelier

-How we do it at L’Atelier Aesthetics
+How It Works at L’Atelier Aesthetics

 Talk to the team

-Dr Brennand’s take
+Dr Duncan Brennand’s Take

 “The phrase doctor-led is unregulated, so the responsibility sits with the clinic to define it clearly.
 My definition is simple: the doctor sees every patient, the doctor performs every injection, and the doctor owns the clinical decisions.
 That is what I want for my own friends and family, and it is the standard this clinic works to.
 Patients should feel comfortable asking any clinic exactly this question and comparing the answers.”